electricity

 The electricity was crackling around Celtic Park even before a ball had been kicked, the home crowd unleashing noise and colour and every ounce of passion in their bodies on the visitors.

-4. Electric power/energy as used in homes etc., supplied by power stations or generators.
+4. Electrical power, as supplied by power stations or generators.

 • 2000, James Meek, Home-made answer to generating electricity harks back to the past The Guardian: